Shanahan914/URL-shortener/README.md

 # URL Shortener Flask API

+This is a solution to the URL shortener project on roadmap.sh : https://roadmap.sh/projects/url-shortening-service

 This is a simple URL shortening service built with Flask, PostgreSQL, and SQLAlchemy.
 The service allows users to create, retrieve, update, and delete shortened URLs, as well as track the usage statistics of each shortened URL.

 ## Features